AaronHughes424/HTMLandCSSProject/README.md

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid which is easily navigated due to all being on one page and being set up with a efficent navigation bar.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. The navigation bar is clearly labeld with call to actions to where the options will take them.
         3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. 3.
+As a First Time Visitor, I want to be able to sign up to the gym.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
+        1. Upon initailly entering a site I see a sign up button which when clicked takes me straight to a sign up form.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        2. The form is very easy to fill in and also when submitted takes me back to the top of the page where I have the options to continue checking out the site.

-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+    4. As a First Time Visitor, I want to be able to find information to help me make a choice.
+        1. When I initially enter the site after being greeted by a welcome banner just a few scrolls down I see an about us section which shows me information on why the gym could be for me.
+        2. The About us section is clean with images and text explaining the gym.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to find information about current classes.

-        1. These are clearly shown in the banner message.
+        1. These are very easy to find just by clicking the classes option on the navbar.
-        2. They will be directed to a page with another hero image and call to action.
+        2. They will be directed to to the part of the page where the classes are updated.
+        3. A returning visitor would also just be able to scroll down the page and find it below the about us section.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to be able to sign up to the gym.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+        1. The same way as they would have found in the passed.
+An easy to use navigation bar which would take the right to the sign up form.
+        2. The would be able to just scroll down the page to be able to find the form below the classes section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to be able to follow my gym on other social platforms.

-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+        1. It would be simple to follow all social platforms as scrolling down to the footer of the page all the clubs social medias are linked to the social media icons.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check to see if there are any newly added classes.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily click the classes option in the navbar.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        2. The user would also be able to just scroll down the website to the classes.

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    2. As a Frequent User, I want to be able to follow my gym on other social platforms.

-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        1. It would be simple to follow all social platforms as scrolling down to the footer of the page all the clubs social medias are linked to the social media icons.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.